-City of Kirkland is one of the Seattle's eastside city, located east of Lake Washington, north of Bellevue, northwest of Redmond, south of Kenmore, Bothell and Woodinville.
+City of Kirkland is one of the Seattle's eastside suburb cities, located east of Lake Washington, north of Bellevue, northwest of Redmond, south of Kenmore, Bothell and Woodinville.
 Interstate 405 connects its residents south to Renton and north to Lynnwood, and SR 520 makes 12 mi distance a short commute to Seattle.

 Kirkland is empowered with beautiful physical settings, strong sense of community, and distinct neighborhoods each with its own unique character.
 There are 13 neighborhoods with specific characteristic, from Lakeview on the south to Finn Hill and Evergreen Hill on the north.
 You can find it on the map HERE.